vertexproject/synapse/docs/synapse/glossary.rst

 deconflicted against existing nodes).
 For example, on attempting to create the node ``inet:fqdn=woot.com`` Synapse can deconflict the node by checking whether a node of the same form with the same primary property already exists.

-Whether a node is deconflictable is often an issue with GUID forms.
-A :ref:`gloss-guid-form` whose primary property is an arbitrary GUID is not deconflictable.
-A GUID form whose primary property is generated from a defined or predictable set of strings (such as a subset of the form's secondary property values) may be deconflictable.
+Most primary properties are sufficiently unique to be readily deconflictable.
+GUID forms (see :ref:`gloss-form-guid`) require additional considerations for deconfliction.
 See the :ref:`type-guid` section of the :ref:`storm-ref-type-specific` document for additional detail.

 .. _gloss-depadd: